 378 The Two Pots.
 Two pots, metal and clay, float down a waterway.
 The metal pot asks the clay to be close; the clay demurs fearing breakage.

 379 The Man enamoured of his own Daughter.
+(A man fell in love with his daughter, sent his wife to the country, and forced himself on the daughter.)
 Not linked yet

 382 The Ancestors of the Delphians.
+(Aesop told the Delphians they were the children of slaves.)
 Not linked yet

 384-1 The Mouse and the Frog.
 Frog and Mouse lived across a stream.
 Mouse agreed to be taken across to visit Frog.
 Frog gets greedy and dives; Mouse screams.
 Kite hears and takes both.